-Editor’s Note: We know that grandparents treat their grandchildren as precious cargo when they drive them anywhere.
+Editor’s Note: We know that grandparents treat their grandchildren as precious cargo when they drive them anywhere but are grandparents safer drivers?
 Check out this article from Parade Magazine and see that grandkids are 50% less likely to be injured when the grandparents are driving.

 By Miriam Weinstein http://www.parade.com/64248/miriamweinstein/are-grandparents-better-drivers/